highwaycus/Financial_strategies_stock_test/README.md

 &emsp;&emsp;*TW_stock_attack_method.py*

-&emsp;**Right-Angle Attack Method:**
+&emsp;&emsp;**Right-Angle Attack Method:**

-&emsp;&emsp;When all the rolling-window mwan price lines are going up and rank in order (ex: 3-days-mean price > 5-days-mean price), it is a signal to buy the stock.
+&emsp;&emsp;&emsp;When all the rolling-window mwan price lines are going up and rank in order (ex: 3-days-mean price > 5-days-mean price), it is a signal to buy the stock.

 &emsp;&emsp;*tracking_master_strategy.py*

-&emsp;&emsp;Track a Master's portfolio strategy.
+&emsp;&emsp;&emsp;Track a Master's portfolio strategy.
 This will be a DELAY strategy, so first we have to do backtest on it to see the return of this delay-investment strategy.